mmbman/Katagiri/fukanzazengi-index.md

 title: "Fukanzazengi – Index"
 ---

+Katagiri Roshi discussed *Fukanzazengi* in many of his talks.
+This text goes through *Fukanzazengi* line-by-line and adds links to talks where Katagiri Roshi discussed the line or lines in question.
+Alternative translations by Katagiri Roshi are also provided where they exist.

+This is very much a work in progress.
+It will be updated as talks are transcribed.

+For a comparison of six English translations of Fukanzazengi, see [“Fukanzazengi: 6 translations”](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf) (external link).

+---

 > The way is originally perfect and all-pervading.
 How could it be contingent on practice and realization?
-The true vehicle is self-sufficient.
-What need is there for special effort?
-Indeed, the whole body is free from dust.
-Who could believe in a means to brush it clean?
-It is never apart from this very place; what is the use of traveling around to practice?

-“practice and realization” (*shushō* 修證), or “practice and verification”
+“practice and realization” (*shushō* 修證) or “practice and verification”
 - [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 5](1987-03-15-Bendowa-Talk-5) - on *kaku*, *satori*, and *shō* translated as “enlightenment”
 - [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 4](1987-03-14-Bendowa-Talk-4) - on “to think practice and realization are not one is a heretical view ” from *Bendowa*

+> The true vehicle is self-sufficient.
+What need is there for special effort?

-“Indeed, the whole body is free from dust.
-The dharma vehicle is free and unrestricted, why should we expend sustained effort?”
+KR: “The dharma vehicle is free and unrestricted, why should we expend sustained effort?”
 - [*Blue Cliff Record* Case 2: The Ultimate Path Is Without Difficulty, Talk 1](1980-01-19-Blue-Cliff-Record-Case-2-Talk-1)

-“Who could believe in a means to brush it clean?”
+>Indeed, the whole body is free from dust.
+Who could believe in a means to brush it clean?

-- This is primarily a reference to [*The Platform Sutra*](platform-sutra).
-See especially [*Platform Sutra* – Talk 1](1987-03-06-Platform-Sutra-Talk-1) for “Time and again brush it clean,” etc.
+- “Dust,” “brush it clean,” etc. is primarily a reference to [*The Platform Sutra*](platform-sutra).
+See especially [*Platform Sutra* – Talk 1](1987-03-06-Platform-Sutra-Talk-1).

-> And yet, if there is a hairsbreadth deviation, it is like the gap between heaven and earth.
+> It is never apart from this very place; what is the use of traveling around to practice?
+And yet, if there is a hairsbreadth deviation, it is like the gap between heaven and earth.
 If the least like or dislike arises, the mind is lost in confusion.

-Suppose you are confident in your understanding and rich in enlightenment, gaining the wisdom that knows at a glance, attaining the Way and clarifying the mind, arousing an aspiration to reach for the heavens.
+> Suppose you are confident in your understanding and rich in enlightenment, gaining the wisdom that knows at a glance, attaining the Way and clarifying the mind, arousing an aspiration to reach for the heavens.
 You are playing in the entranceway, but you are still short of the vital path of emancipation.

-“Suppose one gains pride of understanding and influences one’s own enlightenment, glimpsing the wisdom that runs through all things, attaining the way and clarifying the mind, raising an aspiration to escalade the very sky.
-One is making the initial partial excursions about the frontiers, but is still somewhat deficient in the vital way of total emancipation.”:
+KR: “Suppose one gains pride of understanding and influences one’s own enlightenment, glimpsing the wisdom that runs through all things, attaining the way and clarifying the mind, raising an aspiration to escalade the very sky.
+One is making the initial partial excursions about the frontiers, but is still somewhat deficient in the vital way of total emancipation.”
 - [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 5](https://katagiritranscripts.net/1987-03-15-Bendowa-Talk-5)

 > Consider the Buddha: although he was wise at birth, the traces of his six years of upright sitting can yet be seen.
 As for Bodhidharma, although he had received the mind-seal, his nine years of facing a wall is celebrated still.
 If even the ancient sages were like this, how can we today dispense with wholehearted practice?

 > Therefore, put aside the intellectual practice of investigating words and chasing phrases, and learn to take the backward step that turns the light and shines it inward.
 Body and mind of themselves will drop away, and your original face will manifest.
-If you want to realize such, get to work on such right now.

-“To learn the backward step that turns your light inwardly to illuminate yourself”
+KR: “To learn the backward step that turns your light inwardly to illuminate yourself”
 - [Principles of Practice – Talk 4](1986-03-22-Principles-of-Practice-Talk-4)
 - [Principles of Practice – Talk 5](1986-03-23-Principles-of-Practice-Talk-5)
 - [*Platform Sutra* – Talk 2](1987-03-20-Platform-Sutra-Talk-2) - as the function of *prajna*

-“To learn that one withdraws one step, and turns the light inward on oneself”
+KR: “To learn that one withdraws one step, and turns the light inward on oneself”
 - [Karma: Karmic Retribution in Present Life](1980-07-10-Karmic-Retribution-in-Present-Life) - relationship to *eko*

+> If you want to realize such, get to work on such right now.

+- A better translation might be, “If you want to realize *suchness*, practice suchness directly.”

 > For practicing Zen, a quiet room is suitable.
-Eat and drink moderately.
-Put aside all involvements and suspend all affairs.
-Do not think "good" or "bad."
-Do not judge true or false.
-Give up the operations of mind, intellect, and consciousness; stop measuring with thoughts, ideas, and views.
-Have no designs on becoming a buddha.
-How could that be limited to sitting or lying down?

 “Practicing Zen” or “practice” as an inadequate translation of *sanzen* (参禅)
 - [Zazen: Dropping Off Body and Mind](1987-01-24-Zazen-Dropping-Off-Body-and-Mind)